Caledonian Railway 721 Class: Belgian derivatives

 Two of them are preserved in cosmetic state by SNCB: 4-4-2 tank locomotive 16.042 and express locomotive 18.051.

-18.051 also features an eight-wheel tender similar to the Caledonian eight-wheel tender.
+18.051 also features an eight-wheel bogie tender similar to the Caledonian eight-wheel tender.
 This kind of tender was used on Type 17 and some of the first Type 18 while the rest (including 18.051) had wider and larger six-wheel Belgian tenders.
 That one was salvaged when 18.051 was restored and was originally built for an older Type 18.